Topps: Artwork and photography

-Although the 1971 set was an aborted experiment in terms of putting photos on card backs (they would not return until 1992), that year was also a landmark in terms of baseball card photography, as Topps for the first time included cards showing color photographs from actual games.
-The cards themselves had been in color from the beginning, though for the first few years this was done by using artist's portraits of players rather than actual photographs and until 1971, Topps used mostly portrait or posed shots.
-The 1971 set is also known for its jet black borders, which because they chip so easily, makes it much more difficult to find top grade cards for 1971.
-The black borders would return for Topps's 1985 football set and 2007 baseball set.
+Although the 1971 set was an aborted experiment in terms of putting photographs on card backs (they would not return until 1992), that year was also a landmark in terms of baseball card photography, as Topps for the first time included cards showing color photographs from actual games.
+The cards themselves had been in color from the beginning, though for the first few years this was done by using artist's portraits of players rather than actual photographs and until 1971, Topps used mostly either portraits or posed shots.
+The 1971 set was also known for its jet black borders which, because they chipped so easily, made it much more difficult to find top grade cards for 1971.
+The black borders would return for Topps' 1985 football set and its 2007 baseball set.

-After starting out with simple portraits, in 1954 Topps put two pictures on the front of the card – a hand-tinted 'color' close-up photo of the player's head, and the other a black-and-white full-length pose.
-The same basic format was used in 1955, this time with the full-length photo also hand-tinted.
-For 1956, the close-up tinted photo was placed against a tinted full-background 'game-action' photo of the player.
+After starting out with simple portraits, in 1954 Topps put two pictures on the front of the card – a hand tinted "color" close-up photograph of the player's head, and the other a black and white full-length pose.
+The same basic format was used in 1955, this time with the full-length photograph also hand tinted.
+For 1956, the close-up tinted photograph was placed against a tinted full background "game action" photograph of the player.
 The close-up head shots of some individual players were reused each year.

-From 1957 on, virtually all cards were posed photographs, either as a head shot or together with a typical piece of equipment like a bat or glove.
+From 1957 on, virtually all cards were posed photographs, either as a head shot or together with a typical piece of equipment, such as a baseball bat or baseball glove.
 If using such a prop, the player might pose in a position as if he were in the act of batting, pitching, or fielding.
 Photographs did not appear in sharp focus and natural color until 1962.
 However, that year also saw problems with the print quality in the second series, which lacked the right proportion of ink and thus gave the photographs a distinctly greenish tint.
 The affected series of cards was then reprinted, and several players were actually shown in different poses in the reprinting.
 Although Topps had produced error cards and variations before, this was its largest single production glitch.